AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Additional-Axis.md

 to top
 <a name="sample-comparing-units"/>
-## Multi axes sample for comparing units
+## Multi Axes Sample for Comparing Units

 Lets see how additional axes can be used to compare data in different units, for example we measure temperature an want to show Celsius, Fahrenheit and Kelvin scales.
 To do that we have to create three Y Axes - the basic one will be Celsius degrees, first additional axis - Fahrenheit and second additional axis - Kelvin: